Toyota C-HR review - Reliability and safety

 - Toyota C-HR vs SEAT Ateca vs Nissan Qashqai

 All versions of the C-HR benefit from Toyota’s Safety Sense set-up, which includes adaptive cruise control, autonomous emergency braking and pedestrian detection as part of its hi-tech suite of features.
-Also included are seven airbags and stability control.
-Excel and Dynamic models are also available with rear cross traffic alert and blind spot monitoring as optional extras.
+The Excel and Dynamic models are also available with rear cross traffic alert and blind spot monitoring as standard.

 Like all Toyota models, the C-HR comes with the brand’s five-year and 100,000 mile warranty.
 This lengthy guarantee brings greater peace of mind than many mainstream rivals’ policies, but still falls short of Kia’s seven-year cover, or Hyundai’s unlimited mileage policy.